MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/configure-ad-accounts.md

 ### Planning ahead for password resets and other account maintenance

 The administrators of failover clusters might sometimes need to reset the password of the cluster name account.
 This action requires a specific permission, the **Reset password** permission.
 Therefore, it is a best practice to edit the permissions of the cluster name account (by using the Active Directory Users and Computers snap-in) to give the administrators of the cluster the **Reset password** permission for the cluster name account.
-For more information, see [Steps for troubleshooting password problems with the cluster name account](#steps-for-troubleshooting-password-problems-with-the-cluster-name-account), later in this guide.
+For more information, see [Troubleshoot password issues with the cluster name account](/troubleshoot/windows-server/high-availability/troubleshoot-issues-accounts-used-failover-clusters#troubleshoot-password-issues-with-the-cluster-name-account).

 ## Steps for configuring the account for the person who installs the cluster